 Bowls generally lack handles, especially those of larger size (Fig. 4.17) but there are exceptions.
 Cups are typically drinking vessels of smaller diameter than bowls.
 Many bowls and cups display a smooth profile from rim to base but others have a "carinated" (i.e., a sharp-angled) profile (Fig. 4.18).
 Rims may be smooth and rounded,

-Kraters are large bowls, both Such features suggest a drinking vessel in terms of height (depth) and rim for travelers, hence the term "pilgrim diameter (often up to 40 cm), apparently intended for mixing, such as wine with water.
+Kraters are large bowls, both intended for mixing, such as wine with water.
 Kraters typically have flattened, elongated rims that protrude beyond the sidewall, apparently for ease in moving the vessel, and flat or ring bases